awsdocs/aws-secrets-manager-docs/doc_source/intro.md

 + MariaDB on Amazon RDS
 + Microsoft SQL Server on Amazon RDS

+#### Other Services with Fully Configured and Ready\-to\-Use Rotation Support<a name="other-with-full-rotation-support"></a>

+You can also choose to enable rotation on the following services, which are fully supported with AWS written and tested Lambda rotation function templates, and full configuration of the rotation process:<a name="other-supported-list"></a>
++ Amazon DocumentDB
++ Amazon Redshift

 You can also store secrets for almost any other kind of database or service\.
 However, to automatically rotate them you'll need to create and configure a custom Lambda rotation function yourself\.
 For more information about writing a custom Lambda function for a database or service, see [Overview of the Lambda Rotation Function](rotating-secrets-lambda-function-overview.md)\.

-### Control Who Can Access Secrets<a name="features_control-access"></a>
+### Control Access to Secrets<a name="features_control-access"></a>

 You can attach AWS Identity and Access Management \(IAM\) permission policies to your users, groups, and roles that grant or deny access to specific secrets, and restrict what they can do with those secrets\.
 For example, you might attach one policy to a group whose members need the ability to fully manage and configure your secrets\.
-Another policy attached to a role that's used by an application might grant only read permission on the one secret that the application needs to run\.
+Another policy attached to a role used by an application might grant only read permission on the one secret that the application needs to run\.

-Alternatively, you can attach a resource\-based policy directly to the secret to grant permissions that specify who is allowed to read or modify the secret and its versions\.
-Unlike an identity\-based policy \(which automatically applies to the user, group, or role that it's attached to\), a resource\-based policy attached to a secret uses the `Principal` element to identify who the policy applies to\.
+Alternatively, you can attach a resource\-based policy directly to the secret to grant permissions specifying who is allowed to read or modify the secret and its versions\.
+Unlike an identity\-based policy which automatically applies to the user, group, or role, a resource\-based policy attached to a secret uses the `Principal` element to identify who the policy applies to\.
 The `Principal` element can include users and roles from the same account as the secret or principals from other accounts\.

 ## Compliance with Standards<a name="asm_compliance"></a>